learn-with-me/Notes-Docker/cheatsheet-docker.md

 ```
 As a standard rule, try keeping your images below 300Mb in size

+$ docker images                                   # View all the docker images
-$ docker image ls                                 # View all the docker images
+$ docker image ls                                 # View all the docker images (same as above)
 $ docker image ls <image_name>                    # View details for an image
 ```